piyush4267/PredemicAI/docs/methodology.md

 ---

+## Assumptions & Limitations
+While PredemicAI provides high-accuracy forecasting, the following limitations apply:
+* **Reporting Artifacts:** The model assumes consistent data reporting.
+"Weekend effects" (lower reporting on Sundays) are smoothed using 7-day rolling averages but may still introduce minor noise.
+* **Testing Saturation:** In regions where testing capacity is reached, "Confirmed Cases" acts as a floor rather than a ceiling.
+We use the **Stringency Index** and **CFR** to help adjust for these hidden surges.
+* **Homogeneous Mixing:** The SIR component assumes uniform contact across a country.
+Future work will incorporate sub-national (state-level) data to account for geographic variance.

+---

 ## References

 - Liu Y et al. (2020).
 The reproductive number of COVID-19 is higher compared to SARS coronavirus. *J Travel Med*.